jndrkmllh/jndrkmllh/README.md

 <h1 align="center">Hi 👋, I'm Jendrik</h1>
-<h3 align="center">A passionate full-stack developer from Berlin.
-I recently started as a backend developer @ SaveStrike.
+<h3 align="center">A passionate software engineer from Berlin.
+I recently started as a backend software engineer @ SaveStrike.
 See sections below for more information.</h3>

 <br>